nievyx/playwright-auto-checker/README.md

 ## Features
 - ✅ Check multiple product URLs automatically
 - ✅ Detect whether options are **in stock** or **out of stock**
 - ✅ Clean boolean output for easy automation later
+- ✅ Send SMS alerts when desired items are in stock
 - ✅ Designed to run on a local machine or Raspberry Pi

 ---